How Does Ageing Affect Your Eyelashes?

 Is there any effective treatment option for thinning of lashes?

 An effective solution is available, and you can speak to your dermatologist.
 It is called Careprost Eye Drops.
 Careprost contains the active ingredient Bimatoprost, which is approved to assist in growing long, healthy, and fuller eyelashes in approximately sixteen weeks.
 It effectively treats people with the problem of hypotrichosis, a rare condition in which there is little or no hair growth on the eyelids.
-While Careprost bimatoprost is a good option for most people who already have short or thin eyelashes or want to prevent eyelash thinning in the future, those with sensitive eyes may not be the right candidate.
+While Careprost bimatoprost is a good option for most people who already have short or thin eyelashes or want to prevent eyelash thinning in the future, those with sensitive eyes may not be the right candidates.
 Your doctor can help guide you on Careprost usage and potential side effects.
 Careprost eye drops include an itching sensation in the eyes, redness, skin darkening, eye irritation, dryness of the eyes, and redness of the eyelids.

 Final Verdict